wp-cli/handbook/docs/release-checklist/index.md

 ### Updating the Homebrew formula

 A pull request must be submitted to the Homebrew repo.
+This involves:

+* Updating the url and sha256 here: https://github.com/Homebrew/homebrew-php/blob/master/Formula/wp-cli.rb#L8-L9
+* Making the commit with format "wp-cli 0.24.0"

-See <https://github.com/Homebrew/homebrew-php/pull/1687#issuecomment-98408399> for background.
+See <https://github.com/Homebrew/homebrew-php/pull/1687#issuecomment-98408399> and <https://github.com/Homebrew/homebrew-php/pull/3398#issuecomment-235896016> for background.

 ### Updating the website